Learned Scalable Video Coding For Humans and Machines: Experiments

 \subsection{Break-Even Analysis}

 In the preceding sections, we provided experimental results for the machine task (object detection) and human viewing separately.
-We saw that the proposed scalable codec performs better than the alternatives on the machine task (Table~\ref{tab:base_bd}) while VVenC is the best-performing codec on frame reconstruction for human viewing (Tables~\ref{tab:enh_psnr} and~\ref{tab:enh_ssim}).
+We saw that the proposed scalable codec performs better than the alternatives on the machine task (Table~\ref{tab:base_bd}) while VTM is the best-performing codec on frame reconstruction for human viewing (Tables~\ref{tab:enh_psnr} and~\ref{tab:enh_ssim}).

-So, which codec is better -- VVenC or the proposed one?
-That depends on how frequently one expets human viewing will be required in a particular application: whenever human viewing is needed, VVenC is better, but when the system performs the machine task only, the proposed codec is better.
+So, which codec is better -- VTM or the proposed one?
+That depends on how frequently one expects human viewing will be required in a particular application: whenever human viewing is needed, VTM is better, but when the system performs the machine task only, the proposed codec is better.
 To enable numerical comparison of codecs in such a scenario, we adopt \emph{break-even analysis} from~\cite{hyomin_svc}.
 The gist of break-even analysis is as follows.
-From Table~\ref{tab:base_bd}, the proposed codec is, on average, 16.8\% (= 53.2\% -- 36.4\%) more efficient than VVenC when the machine task is used.
-In other words, it uses 0.832 of the bits used by VVenC in this case.
-Meanwhile, from Table~\ref{tab:enh_psnr}, the proposed codec in the Enh regime is, on average, 23.9\% (= 46.2\% -- 22.3\%) less efficient than VVenC (it uses 1.239 of the VVenC bits) on frame reconstruction for human viewing, when frame quality is measured by RGB-PSNR.
+From Table~\ref{tab:base_bd}, the proposed codec is, on average, 16.8\% more efficient than VTM when the machine task is used.
+In other words, it uses 0.832 (or 83.2\%) of the bits used by VTM in this case.
+Meanwhile, from Table~\ref{tab:enh_psnr}, the proposed codec in the Enh regime is, on average, 29.3\% less efficient than VTM (it uses 1.293 of the VTM bits) on frame reconstruction for human viewing, when frame quality is measured by PSNR-RGB.
 Let $\phi \in [0, 1]$ be the fraction of time that input frame reconstruction is needed for human viewing.
-The amount of bits used by our system will be less than or equal to that used by VVenC if
+The amount of bits used by our system will be less than or equal to that used by VTM if